lcarcaramo/jfrog-artifactory-oss/README.md

 ![JFrog Logo](https://media.jfrog.com/wp-content/uploads/2019/11/20130211/artifactory-product-logo-1.png.webp)

 JFrog Artifactory OSS is an open source variant of JFrog Artifactory.
-JFrog Artifactory is binary repository, and as a binary repository, Artifactory is optimized for storing binaries and large objects.
+JFrog Artifactory is a binary repository, and as a binary repository, Artifactory is optimized for storing binaries and large objects.
 Artifactory is useful for a number of DevOps use cases including, but not limited to being used as a place to store build artfacts, and being used to store binaries that are frequently accessed.

 # How to use this image